Stree 2: Plot

-After Stree abstains from haunting Chanderi, a headless demon called Sarkata emerges and abducts an unaccompanied woman.
-A few years later, the townsfolk of Chanderi worship Stree and believe that the women Sarkata abducted in the past few years left their homes to seek better opportunities.
-Meanwhile, Rudra receives an anonymous envelope containing a few missing pages of the "Chanderi Puran" and a message saying, "Vo Aayega".
+After Stree ceases haunting Chanderi, a headless demon named Sarkata emerges and abducts an unaccompanied woman.
+A few years later, the townsfolk of Chanderi worship Stree and believe that the women whom Sarkata abducted over the past few years left their homes in search of better opportunities.
+Meanwhile, Rudra receives an anonymous envelope containing several missing pages from the "Chanderi Puran" and a message stating, "Vo Aayega".
 He promptly confides in Vicky, who brushes him off.

-The townsfolk discern the existence of Sarkata after he abducts Bittu's girlfriend Chitti.
-The enigmatic woman, who vanished from the bus, briefly reappears to Vicky and cautions him about Sarkata.
-Vicky, Rudra and Bittu examine the missing pages of 'Chanderi Puran' and discover that Sarkata is the malevolent ghost of Chandrabhan, a former chieftain of Chanderi, who murdered Stree and her partner while their young daughter spectated helplessly.
-He was murdered by Stree but was destined to emerge from the dead after her supposed exit from the town; he despises progressive women and targets them.
-Realizing that they need Stree's assistance in defeating him, Vicky and Bittu meet with Jana, who was once a medium for Stree, at his werewolf cousin Bhaskar's residence and convince him to return home for a "stage play".
+The townsfolk become aware of Sarkata's existence after he abducts Bittu's girlfriend, Chitti.
+The enigmatic woman, who vanished from the bus, briefly reappears before Vicky and warns him about Sarkata.
+Vicky, Rudra and Bittu examine the missing pages of the 'Chanderi Puran' and discover that Sarkata is the malevolent ghost of Chandrabhan, a former chieftain of Chanderi who murdered Stree and her partner while their young daughter watched helplessly.
+He was later killed by Stree but was destined to return from the dead after her supposed departure from the town; he despises progressive women and targets them.
+Realising that they need Stree's assistance to defeat him, Vicky and Bittu meet Jana, who was once a medium for Stree, at the residence of his werewolf cousin Bhaskar, and convince him to return home.
+(Note: As depicted in Bhediya.)

-They search for Stree at her lair, where Sarkata attacks Jana and the latter briefly has an out-of-body experience; his soul visits Sarkata's lair, where he finds the missing women including Chitti.
-His soul returns to his body and the group leaves the fort with Sarkata in pursuit.
-The woman (Shraddha Kapoor) shows up again and fights Sarkata, having acquired Stree's powers through her braid but he destroys Stree's statue to indicate his authority.
-Women of the town fear getting abducted and urge Vicky to find a solution; The woman motivates Vicky and reminds him that he is the saviour of the town.
-She gives him a mystical dagger that is capable of killing Sarkata.
-To lure Sarkata, they arrange for a dance performance by Rudra's beautiful lover Shama(Tamannaah)who runs a dance troop outside of Chanderi.
-Sarkata appears to abduct her after her performance but Vicky fails to muster the courage to kill him; he subsequently enchants the men of the town and abducts Shama, devastating Rudra.
-Elsewhere, the bewitched men turn chauvinistic and begin to dominate women in their homes.
+They search for Stree at her lair, where Sarkata attacks Jana and the latter briefly undergoes an out-of-body experience; his soul visits Sarkata's lair, where he finds the missing women, including Chitti.
+His soul returns to his body, and the group flees the fort with Sarkata in pursuit.
+The woman appears again and fights Sarkata, having acquired Stree's powers through her braid, but he destroys Stree's statue to assert his authority.
+The women of the town fear being abducted and urge Vicky to find a solution.
+The woman encourages Vicky and reminds him that he is the town's saviour.
+She gives him a mystical dagger capable of killing Sarkata.
+To lure Sarkata out, they arrange a dance performance by Rudra's beautiful lover, Shama, who runs a dance troupe outside Chanderi.
+Sarkata appears to abduct her after her performance, but Vicky fails to muster the courage to kill him; Sarkata subsequently enchants the men of the town and abducts Shama, devastating Rudra.
+Elsewhere, the bewitched men become chauvinistic and begin dominating the women in their homes.